EliasAFZ/Chrome_Extension/README.md

-# Chrome_Extension
+# Impulse_Extension
-This plug in was inspired by the current chrome plug in [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en) I had used the plug in for so long and wanted to take a crack at making a smaller version of it on my own.
+This chrome extension was inspired by the current extension [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en) I had used the plug in for so long and wanted to take a crack at making a smaller version of it on my own.
 Currently it stores users that enter a name in a cookie along with a quote and background just for them (quote/background image expire after an hour and new ones are retrieved).

 # Built With
 * [jQuery](https://jquery.com/)